IBM/wm-usf-pwsh/.sandbox/wm-usf-pwsh-dev-02/README.md

 Important note: currently, only onw sandbox at a time can be spun.
 The sandbox may be used to setup an installation directly at startup.
 The template to be used for test is specified with the environment variable `WMUSF_SBX_STARTUP_TEMPLATE` .
-If the variale is set, the startup code will attempt its instalation.
+If the variable is set, the startup code will attempt its installation.
 If not, there will be no attempt at the installation of webMethods.

 Set the variable by copying `EXAMPLE.setStartupTemplate.bat` into `setStartupTemplate.bat` in the folder `.sandbox/wm-usf-pwsh-dev-02/inside` and editing the contents accordingly before starting the sandbox.